d-m-u/test-emergency-broadcast/other.md

 [//]: # (Things that helped get this issue out, in no particular order:)
 [//]: # ("I'm not trying to play the comparison game but could you maybe shut the f*** up for a second?" -RW)
 [//]: # (Rocky Mountain Raptor Center baby snowy owl photo courtesy of PS)
-[//]: # (bingewatching all of Altered Carbon and walking around talking about things being in the real)
+[//]: # (bingewatching all of Altered Carbon and no one getting my references about things being in the real)
 [//]: # (the start to retirement as a request working just fine)
 [//]: # (big city time and Mark O'Connor)
 [//]: # (http://karlwinegardner.blogspot.com/2011/02/how-to-create-footnotes-in-html.html)